GENU05/Physician-Prediction/Code/README.md

 ### Generating data for running the web interface -
 For the code in *Model/*, execute *predictive_models.ipynb* in any python notebook and modify the google drive paths as needed.

 Now, run *profile_scraper.py*, and it’ll save doctors’ profile in doctors.csv.
 You can change user’s location in *line 7* of code.
-Doctors’ data needed is compiled from [Practo](https://www.practo.com/)
+Doctors’ data needed is compiled from [Practo](https://www.practo.com/).

-Classes in HTML pages of [Practo](https://www.practo.com/) may change.
+Classes in HTML pages of Practo may change.
 So, correct those after inspecting the elements in a profile.

 *Example: name = soup_new.find(class_="c-profile__title u-bold u-d-inlineblock")*
 >$ python profile_scraper.py